sfigg/commercialization-public/test/hlk/testref/fibre-channel-over-ethernet-testing-prerequisites.md

 The following hardware is required for testing an FCoE controller.
 You might need additional hardware if the test device offers other features.
 To determine whether additional hardware requirements apply, see the test description for each test that appears for the device in Windows HLK Studio.

-**Note**
+>[!NOTE]
+>
 With the exception of the test computer and the test controller, all hardware involved in the test must already have a logo.

 -   Two test computers.
-The test computers must meet the Windows HLK requirements as described in [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites). and the following operating system-specific requirements.
+The test computers must meet the Windows HLK requirements as described in [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md). and the following operating system-specific requirements.

     -   For testing on Windows 8, Windows 7, Windows Vista or Windows XP: